 Blynn caught on a lot faster.
 “Take us back to Neopia right now!” she said, launching herself at his head and beating at his helmet with her fists.
 Her owner clung to his leg, making him teeter off balance.

 “Gerroff!” the commander growled, clutching the Zafara’s pack with one hand.
 The fact that she had chosen to plant herself against his visor conveniently enabled him to appear as though he couldn’t see where to aim his blaster.
 He nudged her aside just enough to get the security camera in his sights.
-One pull of the trigger and it was smoking, the lens shattered and the electronics fried.
+One pull of the trigger and the lens shattered, the electronics fried and smoking.

 The three paused in the middle of their spectacle, and then relaxed, laughing.
 “That was awesome!”
-Terra said, letting Hyren have his leg back.
+Terra said, letting Hyren have his leg back as the door opened.

 “We gotta do that more often,” Blynn said, scrambling up Hyren’s visor to perch on his head, holding onto his antennae like reins.
 “Where to now, chief?”